-For your protection, USCI requires your written permission before it will release your enrollment, academic or administrative records to a third party.
+For your protection and pursuant to the Family Education Rights and Privacy Act of 1974 (FERPA), USCI requires your written permission before it will release your enrollment, academic or administrative records to a third party.
 If you want the school to disclose any of this information to someone other than you, please complete this form and return to the school.

 If you have any further questions, please contact the Student Services Department at 1-800-347-7899 or at stuserv@uscareerinstitute.edu.
+Forfurther information about this protection of your educational record, please see USCI's FERPA policy in this catalog.